-3.07.01: Is there a food safety hygiene training program covering new and existing workers and are there records of these training events?
+2.06.01: Is there a food safety hygiene training program covering new and existing workers and are there records of these training events?

-Total compliance (15 points): There should be a formal training program to inform all workers (including planting and weeding crews) of the current policies and requirements of the company regarding hygiene.
+Total compliance (15 points): There should be a formal training program to inform all workers (including irrigation, planting and weeding crews) of the current policies and requirements of the company regarding hygiene.
 Trainings should be in the language understood by the workers, and training type and intensity should reflect the risks associated with the products/processes.
-Frequency should be at the start of the season before starting work and then some topics covered at least quarterly, but ideally monthly.
+Frequency should be at the start of the season before starting work then some topics covered at least quarterly, but ideally monthly.
 Full annual food safety refresher training sessions are encouraged but do not replace the ongoing more frequent training.
-Training material covering the content of the company policies and requirements regarding food safety and hygiene (3.01.03) and training should cover food safety and hygiene topics (e.g. toilet use, hand washing, protective clothing (where applicable), recognizing and reporting injury and illness, blood and other bodily fluids, jewelry, dropped product, animal intrusion, food consumption/taking breaks. foreign material requirements, food defense, etc.), the importance of recognizing and detecting food safety and/or hygiene issues with co-workers and visitors, and all food safety or hygiene issues for which they are responsible (e.g. recognizing contaminated produce that should not be harvested, inspecting harvest containers and equipment for contamination issues), correcting problems and reporting problems to a supervisor.
+Training material covering the content of the company policies and requirements regarding food safety and hygiene (2.01.03) and training should cover food safety and hygiene topics (e.g. toilet use. hand washing, protective clothing (where applicable), recognizing and reporting injury and illness, blood and other bodily fluids, jewelry, dropped product, animal intrusion, food consumption/taking breaks, foreign material requirements, food defense, etc.), the importance of recognizing and detecting food safety and/or hygiene issues with co-workers and visitors, and all food safety or hygiene issues for which they are responsible (e.g. recognizing contaminated produce that should not be harvested, inspecting harvest containers and equipment for contamination issues), correcting problems and reporting problems to a supervisor.
 Workers should also be trained on any new practices and/or procedures and when any new information on best practices becomes available.
-There should be records of training with date of training, clearly defined topic(s) covered, trainer(s), material(s) used/given, and the names and signatures of workers trained.
+There should be records of training with date of training, clearly defined topic(s) covered, trainer(s), material(s) used/given and the names and signatures of workers trained.
 Training provided and associated records should meet all local and national regulations.

-- Single/isolated instance(s) of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training does not include the importance of recognizing food safety and/or hygiene issues with coworkers and visitors and/or correcting problems and reporting problems to a supervisor.
+• Single/isolated instance(s) of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information.

-- Training has occurred but, on a few occasions, full attendance logs have not been kept and/or not all workers were covered. - Training materials and/or company food safety policy are not in the relevant language(s). - Training occurring, not before starting to work but within the first week. - Single/isolated instance(s) of workers not being trained or not signing a document stating that they will comply with the operation's food safety hygiene program.
+- Training does not include the importance of recognizing food safety and/or hygiene issues with coworkers and visitors and/or correcting problems and reporting problems to a supervisor. - Training has occurred but on a few occasions full attendance logs have not been kept and/or not all workers were covered. - Training materials and/or company food safety policy are not in the relevant language(s). - Training occurring, not before starting to work but within the first week. - Single/isolated instance(s) of workers not being trained.

-- Numerous instances of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training has occurred but, on many occasions, full attendance logs have not been maintained. - Up to three key topics e.g. hand washing, reporting injury/illness, blood and other bodily fluids, jewelry, dropped produce, animal intrusion, etc., have been omitted from the training. - Only annual refresher training has occurred, and the operation runs for more than 3 months of the year. - Numerous cases of workers not signing a document stating that they will comply with the operations' food safety hygiene program. - Training occurring, not before starting to work but within the first month. - · Numerous instances of workers not being trained.
+- Numerous instances of logs having errors or incomplete information e.g. missing one of the following: training topic, trainer or material information. - Training has occurred but on many occasions full attendance logs have not been maintained. - Up to three key topics e.g. hand washing, reporting injury/illness, blood and other bodily fluids, jewelry, dropped produce, animal intrusion, etc., have been omitted from the training. - Only annual refresher training has occurred and the operation runs for more than 3 months of the year. - Training occurring, not before starting to work but within the first month. - Numerous instances of workers not being trained.